Classic DP: 0-1 Knapsack Problem

 -th item.

--th item in the backpack, you get the value val[i-1]
+-th item into the knapsack, then the value val[i-1]

 of the i

--th item.
+-th item is certainly acquired.
 Next, you need to select from the first i - 1

 items under the remaining capacity w - wt[i-1]